sebzuloaga/React-Tutorial/README.md

 export default App;
 ```

-**NOTE: at this stage, in your localhost:3000 you will not be able to see the code display and instead yu will see an error because we have still not created the ForecastList element and so React throws an error to let us know we are attempting to import a class that has not been defined.
+**NOTE: at this stage, in your localhost:3000 you will not be able to see the code display and instead you will see an error because we have still not created the ForecastList element and so React throws an error to let us know we are attempting to import a class that has not been defined.
 Here is the error you may see:

 ![alt text](https://github.com/sebzuloaga/React-Tutorial/blob/master/images/ImportError.png "Import Error output")